flynnzac/genvar/README.md

 ## Quoted Expressions

 Many `genvar` commands work by using "quoted expressions" which are bits of code provided as arguments to the function that could not be executed in the current R environment but will be properly processed in `genvar`.
 They can optionally be enclosed in quotation marks when necessary.
 For example, to use `genvar`'s `gen` command to generate log wages, you might type `gen(lnwage, log(wage))`.
-If you want to list the variables of the form `x1,x2,x3,...`, you would use `describe("x*")` to avoid R interpreting the `*` as multiplication.
+If you want to list the variables of the form `x1,x2,x3,...`, you would use `describe("x*")` to avoid R interpreting the `x*` as an incomplete multiplication expression.

 # Basic overview of currently available functions